speedapi/info/amogus-tutorial/README.md

     errors { email_in_use, username_taken }
 }
 ```
 That `ErrorCode` **enum** describes all possible errors that all of the methods may return.
 That `2` means that the members are encoded using a 2-byte (16-bit) number, giving you a maximum of `65536` members.
 Each member also has a **value** associated with it - just like in the case of methods, it's used to identify them when sent over the wire.
 The `errors` declaration describes which of the errors this specific method may return. **Note**: the server also sends a human-readable error message along with this machine-readable code.
-What exactly is sent in that message is entirely up to you and is specified by the server code. **Note**: If any of the validations fail, the servers-side AMOGUS library will automatically return a `validation_failed` error before any data even reaches your code.
+What exactly is sent in that message is entirely up to you and is specified by the server code. **Note**: If any of the validations fail, the server-side AMOGUS library will automatically return a `validation_failed` error before any data even reaches your code.

 ### Logging in
 Great!
 Now that the user has an account, they can log in.
 Just kidding!
 They can't, because we haven't yet written a method for that.